DeonChoi/flix-app-v2/client/README.md

 https://flix-movies-app.herokuapp.com

 The original project was created when I first started using React.
 There was no use of any state managment library, just prop drilling.
-In this revised project, I focus on using the Context API which I have used with other projects before, storing state in URL (ie. the ability to copy the URL of a specific movie and share with others), a better user experience, and Google Authentication.
+In this revised project, I focus on using the Context API which I have used with other projects before, storing state in URL (ie. the ability to copy the URL of a specific movie and share with others), lazy loading, a better user experience, and Google Authentication.